jlee55504/we-love-movies-project/README.md

   - **Movie Data Management:** Properly lists all the movie information.
   - **Reviews Data Management:** Properly lists, updates, and deletes all the reviews information.
-  - **Theater Data Management:** Properly lists all the information from the theaters.
+  - **Theater Data Management:** Properly lists all the theater information.
   - **REST API Implementation:** Built using a REST architecture.
   - **Error Handling:** Robust error handling for enhanced reliability.

 ## Buit with:

   * **Express.js:** Core programming language (Express.js 4.17.1)
-  * **Nodemon:** Automatically restarts the application when file changes in the directory are detected.
+  * **Nodemon:** Automatically restarts the application when changes in the files are detected.
   * **CORS:** Enables cross-domain requests.
   * **Knex.js:** Builds and executes standard SQL queries.
   * **Dotenv:** Loads environment variables from a .env file into process.env.
-  * **PG:** A collection of Node.js modules for interacting with a PostgresSQL database.
+  * **PG:** A collection of Node.js modules used to interacte with a PostgresSQL database.
-  * **Morgan:** Prints the information of each request to the terminal window.
+  * **Morgan:** Prints the information of each HTTP request to the terminal window.
-  * **Sqlite3:** Provides a lightweight disk-based database that doesn’t require a separate server process and allows accessing the database using a nonstandard variant of the SQL query language.
+  * **Sqlite3:** Provides a lightweight disk-based database that doesn’t require a separate server process and allows a nonstandard variant of the SQL query language to access the database.
   * **Supertest:** Unit testing framework.

 ## Getting Started